An oligopoly is an industry dominated by a few firms, e.g. supermarkets, petrol retail, car industry e.t.c.

 - An industry which is dominated by a few firms.

-- UK definition of an oligopoly is a five firm concentration ratio of more than 50% (this means 5 biggest firms have more than 50% of the total market share) See also: Concentration ratios
+- UK definition of an oligopoly is a five firm concentration ratio of more than 50% (this means the five biggest firms have more than 50% of the total market share) See also: Concentration ratios

-- Interdependence of firms, firms will be affected by how other firms set price and output.
+- Interdependence of firms – companies will be affected by how other firms set price and output.

 - Barriers to entry, but less than monopoly.